Create a Brand Message

 What it is that makes you different, special and more compelling than anyone else in your industry?

 Why do most business owners struggle with their brand message?
 In short, because it’s hard work.
-It takes time, attention and effort to “drill down” and determine a company’s core strengths, and align the company around those attributes.
+It takes time, attention, and effort to “drill down” and determine a company’s core strengths, and to then align the company around those attributes.
 And it takes courage to bet a company’s future on an invisible quality vs. a known product.
-(Think Best Buy vs. CompUSA, the first is positioned based on the continual promise of value, the second is on based on a cyclical product.
-The results are apparent) .
+Think Best Buy vs. CompUSA, the first is positioned based on the continual promise of value, the second is on based on a cyclical product.
+The results are apparent.
 In the end, product-defined companies suffer the fate of their industry.
 They do well when things are good, and awful when things turn bad.
 Wouldn’t it be better to aligned with timeless themes?
-Wal-mart became the world’s largest retailer on the promise of affordability, Volvo convinced us of their safety and Apple delivered on innovation.
-None of these companies were tethered to their industries… stores, cars and computers.
-They were positioned based on a benefit, a promise, a “what’s-in-it-for-me.”
+Wal-mart became the world’s largest retailer on the promise of affordability, Volvo convinced us of their safety, and Apple delivered on innovation.
+None of these companies were tethered to their industries… stores, cars, and computers.
+They were positioned based on a benefit, a promise, a “what’s-in-it-for-me?”

 Find Your Pivot Point